Stop Performant Recovery Debt Collection Harassment: Your Complete Legal Guide

 - Performant Recovery Inc.

-These alternative names can make it challenging to identify who’s contacting you.
-Knowing these variations helps you recognize potential Performant Recovery scams.
+These alternative names can make it hard to identify who’s contacting you.
+Knowing these variations helps you recognize potential calls from the company.

-The FDCPA provides extensive protections for consumers facing debt collection harassment.
-Here are some of your key rights:
+The FDCPA gives you strong protections if you’re facing debt collection harassment.
+Here are your key rights:

-Debt collectors cannot use abusive, threatening, or harassing language.
+Debt collectors cannot use abusive, threatening, or harassing language when they contact you.

-You can request written validation of the debt, including the amount owed and the original creditor’s name.
+You can ask for written proof of the debt.
+This includes the amount owed and the original creditor’s name.

 You can request that the debt collector stop contacting you.
 Once they receive this request in writing, they must comply.

-If a debt collector violates your rights under the FDCPA, you can file a lawsuit and seek damages.
+If a debt collector potentially violates your rights under the FDCPA, you may be able to file a lawsuit and seek damages.

-What to Do if Performant Recovery Harasses You
+What to Do if You’re Harassed by Performant Recovery

-If you’re dealing with harassment from Performant Recovery, it’s essential to take proactive measures to protect yourself.
-Debt collectors must follow federal and state laws that protect consumers from abusive and unfair practices.
-Following these steps will help safeguard your rights and ensure you have a strong case against the collection agency if necessary.
+If you believe you’re dealing with harassment from Performant Recovery, take these steps to protect yourself.
+Debt collectors must follow federal and state laws.
+These steps will help you build a strong case if needed.

 Document Every Interaction in Detail

-- A summary of the conversation or message content.
+- Summary of the conversation or message content

-- Any threats, abusive language, or illegal tactics used during the communication.
+- Any threats, abusive language, or questionable tactics used

-Keep screenshots of text messages and emails.
-For phone calls, note whether you received repeated calls in a short period or calls outside of allowable hours (before 8 a.m. or after 9 p.m., as stipulated by the FDCPA).
-This record will serve as crucial evidence if you decide to pursue legal action.
+Save screenshots of text messages and emails.
+For phone calls, note if you received repeated calls in a short time or calls outside allowable hours (before 8 a.m. or after 9 p.m., as stated by the FDCPA).
+This record becomes crucial evidence if you decide to take legal action.

 Request Written Debt Validation

-The Fair Debt Collection Practices Act (FDCPA) grants you the right to request proof of the debt in writing.
-This request is known as debt validation, and it ensures that Performant Recovery has the authority to collect the debt and that the debt amount is accurate.
+The FDCPA gives you the right to request proof of the debt in writing.
+This is called debt validation, and it confirms that Performant Recovery has the authority to collect the debt and that the amount is accurate.

-You should also send a written request for debt validation within 30 days of their first contact.
-This letter should ask for:
+Send a written request for debt validation within 30 days of their first contact.
+Ask for:

-- Documentation showing the debt is within the statute of limitations for collection in your state.
+- Documentation showing the debt is within your state’s statute of limitations

-If they provide proper validation, they can continue collection efforts.
-Also, ensure you save a copy of your letter and send it via certified mail with a return receipt for verification.
+If they cannot provide proper validation, they must stop collection efforts.
+Send your letter via certified mail with a return receipt.
+Keep a copy for your records.

 Send a Cease-and-Desist Letter